The random walk on upper triangular matrices over $\mathbb{Z}/m \mathbb{Z}$: The case where is a prime

-The next lemma says that the event considered in Lemma \ref{de} holds for a constant fraction of the time.
-Let $S$ be an appropriately chosen constant, which is is uniform on $j,m, n$ and $y$. \begin{lemma} Let $B_{j,y}$ denote the event
+The next lemma says that the event $\{\vert Z^s_y(2) \vert > m/8 \}$ considered in Lemma \ref{de} has a good chance of holding for a constant fraction of the time.
+Let $S$ be an appropriately chosen constant, which does not dependent on $j,m, n$ and $y$. \begin{lemma} Denote the event